ScalingIntelligence/tokasaurus/contributing/models.md

 The same high-level steps apply to any model that can be framed as a (possibly light) variant of the Llama / Qwen-2 architecture.

+**Note**: Qwen3 support requires `transformers >= 4.51.0`.
+For older versions, the implementation falls back to using `Qwen2Config` since Qwen3 is architecturally very similar to Qwen2.

 ---

 ## 1. Implement the modelling file